Goth subculture

-The music preferred by goths includes a number of styles such as gothic rock, death rock, cold wave, dark wave, and ethereal wave.
-Styles of dress within the subculture draw on punk, new wave, and New Romantic fashion.
-It also draws from the fashion of earlier periods such as the Victorian, Edwardian, and Belle Époque eras.
+Styles of dress within the subculture draw on glam rock, punk, new wave, new romantics and from the fashion of earlier periods such as the Victorian, Edwardian, and Belle Époque eras.
 The style most often includes dark (usually solid black) attire, dark makeup, and black hair.
-The subculture has continued to draw interest from a large audience decades after its emergence.
+The subculture also drew inspiration from literary and cinematic gothic traditions, including German Expressionism and classic horror films (from Universal Monsters to Hammer horror), with a flair for theatricality and camp.